nowane/Asteroids/TESTING.md

     - Hangman already displays as a whole on game start, and disappears after first input.

+    - When the game is won +1 is added to "win".
+However after the game ends the user can still click on the letter-input.
+When this happens there is still added +1 to mistakes and when the maximum amount of guesses is reached there will be added +1 to "lose" as well.

 - Documentation of any open bugs (ideally, test cases should focus on each individual section of every page on the website).

 [Back to Repository](https://github.com/nowane/Hangman)